 After spending a bit of time talking to him, and watching his presentations, I then began to think of riding around the world myself.
 If a guy, who originally had a hole in his heart, could do it, then so could I.

-So, on the 1st of January, 2021, I will be setting off on my own cycling trip around the world trip.
+So, in mid-May, 2022, I will be setting off on my own cycling trip around the world trip.
 However, it’s not going to be all about me.

 I’ve decided that I will raise money for charity along the way.
 My chosen charity is: